Corrections to the book: The Prayer Shawl Companion

 "God of Life, God of Love, God of Compassion" - Written by: Susan Izard - Knitting into the Mystery pg.
 62

 Pg.
-58 - Cornerstone Shawl - Submitted by: Beth K.
+58 - Cornerstone Shawl - Original Pattern by: Marian McKittrick

 **For a 5 blocks wide shawl, cast on 53 stitches OR for a wider shawl 7 blocks, cast on 73 stitches